 - the timing of delivery of the KID

 As the requirements relating to PRIIPs are contained in an EU Regulation, the requirement to prepare and provide a KID for each PRIIP will apply directly to persons affected.
-Further, the FCA will be required to supervise compliance with the Regulation.
+The FCA is required to supervise compliance with the Regulation.